adamjorr/somatic-variation/README.md

  * **-1:** pattern to find first mate in pair [R1]
  * **-2:** pattern to find second mate in pair [R2]
  * **-o:** BAM file to write alignment to [STDOUT]
+ * **-s:** SENSITIVITY parameter to pass to ngm [estimated from data]
- * **-r:** reference to align to with BWA
+ * **-r:** reference to align to with ngm
  * **data/:** directory to search for reads

-This script uses BWA to align reads in the given directory to the given reference and outputs a bamfile.
+This script uses ngm to align reads in the given directory to the given reference and outputs a bamfile.
 The -p flag can be used to set the PLATFORM flag in the resultant BAM file; the default value is ILLUMINA.
 The -1, -2, and -q flags change how the script identifies the files containing reads to align.
 -q is a pattern that is searched for to identify reads with the default value '\*.fastq' .